SEN

 • Children with exceptional gifts or abilities

-The staff and governors of Lew Trenchard Primary School are committed to ensuring that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transitions between classes and schools.
+The staff and governors of Lew Trenchard C of E Primary School are committed to ensuring that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transitions between classes and schools.

-At Lew Trenchard Primary School we believe it is essential to work in partnership with parents and carers.
-As a small school we try to keep in daily contact with parents and carers and value an ‘open door’ policy should you ever need to discuss any problems or concerns with us.
+• At Lew Trenchard C of E Primary School, we believe it is essential to work in partnership with families.
+As a small school, we try to keep in regular contact with our families and value an ‘open door’ policy should you ever need to discuss any problems or concerns with us.

-SEND pupils at Lew Trenchard Primary School will have their own provision map detailing targets and the teaching support they receive.
-This will be shared with parents and carers by your child’s class teacher on a termly basis.
+SEND pupils at Lew Trenchard C of E Primary School will have their own provision map, detailing targets and the teaching support they receive.
+This will be shared with families by your child’s class teacher on a termly basis.

 The school access to a family practitioner and play therapist, for the children that have been recognised as needing these services.